ZH22/ip/docs/README.md

 ---
 ## How to Run
+### Pre-requisites
+- Java 17 installed and configured in PATH
+- Download the latest JAR file from [here](https://github.com/ZH22/ip/releases)

-Nacho supports 2 types of interactions
+### Nacho supports 2 types of interactions
 1. (Default) GUI
 2. CLI

 GUI &rarr; Simply run the JAR file

 CLI &rarr; Run the file `Nacho.java` from 'src/main/java/nacho'

+* Note: Nacho will create the directory and file `./data/mainStore.txt` in the local directory if it does not exist on intial run
+* File will be used to store tasks between sessions
 ---

 ## Types of Supported Tasks